 The functional currency of each Group entity is the currency of the primary economic environment in which the entity operates.
-Transactions denominated in foreign currencies have been translated into the functional currency of the Group entity at month end rates of exchange.
+Transactions denominated in foreign currencies have been translated into the functional currency of the Group entity at the transaction date rate of exchange.
 Monetary assets and liabilities denominated in foreign currencies have been translated at rates ruling at the statement of financial position date.
 Exchange differences have been taken to operating results in the income statement.